csteach125/csteach125.github.io/weekly_assignment.md

 ***

+##### Week 2 - 26th January 2018
+* Review this week's [notes and material](/notes), which includes the class notes
+  * review the code examples, and test with the Developer Tools in Google Chrome &c.
+* Please review the [bibliography](/bibliography) material for this week

 ##### Week 1 - 19th January 2018
 * Review this week's [notes and material](/notes), which includes the class notes and the extra document
   * [Git basics](/assets/docs/extras/git-basics.pdf)